retirement planning | may 5, 2022

 2. Taxable assets with gains, which can be passed down to your heirs tax-free.

 The right approach to drawing down your retirement portfolio may involve different tactics at different stages of retirement based on your marginal tax rate.
-Required minimum distributions (RMDs)—annual withdrawals people generally are forced to take from tax-deferred retirement accounts, such as IRAs, once they reach age 72 (age 70½ if you turned 70½ on or before December 31, 2019)—limit your flexibility and can affect what tactics are best in different years.
+Required minimum distributions (RMDs)—annual withdrawals people generally are forced to take from tax-deferred retirement accounts, such as individual retirement accounts (IRAs)—limit your flexibility and can affect what tactics are best in different years.
+RMDs must be taken once you reach age 72.

-For example, for the years—if any—that you are in the 10% or 12% tax bracket, you might take advantage of untaxed capital gains.
+For example, for the years—if any—that you are in the 10% or 12% tax bracket, capital gains you realize are generally not taxed.
+Therefore, you might take advantage of this period to sell investments in taxable accounts.
 In other years, you may want to preserve taxable assets by prioritizing either tax-deferred or Roth distributions.

 How would these strategies work?
 Let’s consider two married couples retiring at age 65 whose heirs are expected to have different tax rates after they inherit the money:

-As you’ll see below, the biggest difference between the couples’ strategies is that the first one depletes the Roth account fairly quickly, whereas the second depletes the tax-deferred account before the Roth.
-In both scenarios, the couple can preserve some taxable assets for the step-up in basis.
+As you’ll see in the table, the biggest difference between the couples’ strategies is that the first one depletes the Roth account fairly quickly, whereas the second depletes the tax-deferred account before the Roth.
+In both scenarios, the couples can preserve some taxable assets for the step-up in basis.

 |Conventional wisdom (both couples)||Strategy for couple #1 (heirs with a lower tax rate)||Strategy for couple #2 (heirs with a higher tax rate)|

 The chart is for illustrative purposes only and is not indicative of any specific investment.
-Additional assumptions: Amounts are in today’s dollars and rounded; investment returns (before taxes) of 3% above inflation; taxable account generates only qualified dividends and long-term capital gains; cost basis is 25% of the taxable account value at the start of retirement; couple retires at age 65; federal taxes remain at 2020 levels; state taxes not considered.
+Additional assumptions: Amounts are in today’s dollars and rounded; investment returns (before taxes) of 3% above inflation; taxable account generates only qualified dividends and long-term capital gains; cost basis is 25% of the taxable account value at the start of retirement; couple retires at age 65; federal taxes remain at 2022 levels; state taxes are not considered.
 The results (taxes paid and value of the portfolio to heirs) reflect amounts at age 95, but the description of the strategy includes the possibility that the couples live longer.
-See our white paper for further assumptions and details.

 A few final tips and reminders:

-- We recommend using a tax advisor or financial planner and starting the planning process at least 10 years before you’re subject to RMDs.
+We recommend using a tax professional or financial planner and starting the planning process at least 10 years before you’re subject to RMDs.

-When planning your estate, it may not be easy to predict your kids’ future financial situation, let alone their tax bracket.
-As you develop your retirement income strategy, it’s worth taking some time to weigh the possible income tax consequences for the estate recipients versus taxes you will pay during your lifetime.
+When planning your estate and retirement income strategy, it may not be easy to predict your kids’ future financial situation, let alone their tax bracket.
+Even so, it can be worth taking some time to weigh the possible income tax consequences for the estate recipients versus taxes you will pay during your lifetime.

 View investment professional background on FINRA's BrokerCheck.